fakherhannafi/spark-lab/README.md

 ## Run Spark in Local Standalone Mode

+Requirements:
+``
+Java 8
+Spark-3.1.3-bin-hadoop3.2
+Python 3.9 (Anaconda if you are familiar with conda) pyspark from py4j findspark (not required)
+``

 [Run Spark Scala/Python in Local](https://phoenixnap.com/kb/install-spark-on-windows-10)

 You can test the installation with my juypter notebook